ksu-auv-team/ksu-auv-team.github.io/website/developer notes.md

 ## Short Notes

-Hào: Seperate members by dept as well as position and add 2023 to site
+- Hào: Seperate members by dept as well as position and add 2023 to site
+- Contact Dante for access to google drive photos
+- Create Footer
+- Change search input to a dialog